hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr OpenCV 4 is now a mainly C++ code.
 Red binding allows to call about 600 basic functions from the C code core of OpenCV.
 This is sufficient for a lot of  classical applications.
 I stopped the support of OpenCV after the 3.3 version.
 I have to look if C functions are still supported in 4.0 version and newer.
 The second problem is that under macOS, I can't generate 32-bit libs since Xcode imposes 64-bit compilation.
 So I'm waiting for a 64-bit Red compiler :)

 [8:35:33](#ymc_OL1dBVxGgMuWmVpKYMmtMnKtLEBVDmVkXC714u0) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-So RedCV is the way to go for the time being Ì†ΩÌπÇ
+So RedCV is the way to go for the time being üôÇ

 [18:04:54](#f-1IQlX0EcNTKsw8ChhpgXuUVsYE0OCbhXXtfggXVko) <GiuseppeChillemi (GiuseppeChillemi)>:
 @ldci I dind't know there was an OpenCV binding for Red.